conan-io/docs/mastering/custom_cache.rst

 Conan local cache: concurrency, Continuous Integration, isolation
 =================================================================

-Conan needs access to some, per user, configuration files, as the **conan.conf** file that defines the basic client app configuration.
+Conan needs access to some per user configuration files, such as the **conan.conf** file that defines the basic client app configuration.
 By convention, this file will be located in the user home folder **~/.conan/**.
-This folder will typically also store the package cache, in **~/.conan/data**.
-Though the latter is configurable in *conan.conf*, conan needs some place to look for this initial configuration file.
+This folder will also typically store the package cache in **~/.conan/data**.
+Even though the latter is configurable in *conan.conf*, Conan needs some place to look for this initial configuration file.

-There are some scenarios in which you might want to use different initial locations for the conan client application:
+There are some scenarios in which you might want to use different initial locations for the Conan client application:

 - Continuous Integration (CI) environments, in which multiple jobs can also work concurrently.
   Moreover, these environments would typically want to run with different user credentials, different